 Spyderco Endura 4 FFG Folding Plain Edge Knife – Amazon

-11. Survival Gear Car Emergency List
+11. Survival Gear List for Car Emergency

 In case you don’t have a car or vehicle, or don’t plan on using one in a survival or emergency situation, you can completely ignore this list.
 If a vehicle is in your emergency preparedness plan, however, you’ll want to make sure you’ll have these items at the very least.